mongodb/docs/source/includes/inconsistency-type/descr.rst

-Describes the nature of the inconsistency found in the metadata.
+Describes the inconsistency found in the metadata.